bakkbone/bakkbone-florist-companion/trunk/readme.txt

 * ADD: Option to customise text displayed when customer enters a suburb for delivery that you do not service
 * TWEAK: Improve display of delivery date in WCFM
-* TWEAK: Set default values for freetext-based plugin options = 1.0.8 =
+* TWEAK: Set default values for freetext-based plugin options
+* ADD: Automatically assign guest orders placed by registered customer to the matching user (so it appears in their order history when logged in)
+= 1.0.8 =
 * TWEAK: Force valid recipient phone number on checkout = 1.0.7 =